david-mooney/the-keyframe/README.md

 - [ ] search should highlight keywords in the post using the `mark` tag
 - [ ] Swap React for Preact when it's compatible to reduce the bundle size
 - [ ] Netlify functions can have a slow cold-start, an alternative might be needed
+- [ ] Look into localization for the site